Object Definitions

 To bypass the host check, just leave the check_command option blank.

 check_interval: This directive is used to define the number of "time units" between regularly scheduled checks of the host.
 Unless you've changed the interval_length directive from the default value of 60, this number will mean minutes.
-More information on can be found in the host checks documentation.
+More information on can be found in the host checks documentation. normal_check_interval is an alias for this directive.

 retry_interval: This directive is used to define the number of "time units" to wait before scheduling a re-check of the hosts.
 Hosts are rescheduled at the retry interval when they have changed to a non-UP state.
 Once the host has been retried max_check_attempts times without a change in its status, it will revert to being scheduled at its "normal" rate as defined by the check_interval value.
 Unless you've changed the interval_length directive from the default value of 60, this number will mean minutes.
 If set to 0, the check_interval is used instead.
-More information on can be found in the host checks documentation.
+More information on can be found in the host checks documentation. retry_check_interval is an alias for this directive.

 active_checks_enabled *: This directive is used to determine whether or not active checks (either regularly scheduled or on-demand) of this host are enabled.
-Values: 0 = disable active host checks, 1 = enable active host checks (default).
+Values: 0 = disable active host checks, 1 = enable active host checks (default). checks_enabled is an alias for this directive.

 passive_checks_enabled *: This directive is used to determine whether or not passive checks are enabled for this host.
 Values: 0 = disable passive host checks, 1 = enable passive host checks (default).